-Amendment offered by Mr. McCLORY to the committee amendment: In the commit-tee amendment, strike out "January 15" and insert in lieu thereof "the third Monday in January".
+Amendment offered by Mr. McCLORY to the committee amendment: In the committee amendment, strike out "January 15" and insert in lieu thereof "the third Monday in January".

-(Mr. McCLORY asked and was given permission to revise and extend his remarks.)

-Mr. McCLORY.
-Mr. Chairman, this amendment to the committee amendment would change the date for the observance of the Reverend Martin Luther King, Jr., national legal holiday from January 15 to the third Monday in January of each year.
-As we have heard in the general debate, and as we recognize, a very serious question arises with regard to establishing a new national legal holiday.
+(Mr. McCLORY asked and was given permission to revise and extend his in the general debate, and as we recognize, a very serious question arises with regard to establishing a new national legal holiday.
 The question of cost, the economic effect which this would have on the Federal Government for which this proposed new national legal holiday would be established should be answered.
 American industry and business which is likewise bound to be affected by the action that we are taking here in the House today is also of prime importance.
 We know that 13 States have already established a State holiday for the Rev. Martin Luther King, Jr., and a number of cities have established his birthday as city holidays.
 Even without any legislation, the observance of Martin Luther King's birthday seems to be carried out generally throughout our country.